civicrm/civicrm-dev-docs/docs/standards/review.md

 be done, then it can help to post a link to the relevant guideline.
 This practice allows newcomers to understand the critique, but it doesn't require you to write a long, bespoke blurb.

-!!! tip
+!!! tip "Standard codes"
-    The codes below (e.g. `r-jira`) are here to make it easier to reference these standards when chatting with others about PR review.
+    Each standard has a code name (e.g. `r-jira`).
+These make it easier to reference the standards when chatting with others about PR review.

+!!! tip "Templates"
+    You may conduct a structured review, checking each standard in turn.
+Doing this  will be easier if you copy a template and paste it into your Github comment.

+    * When conducting your first or second structured review, copy [template-mc-1.0.md](https://raw.githubusercontent.com/civicrm/civicrm-dev-docs/master/docs/standards/review/template-mc-1.0.md).
+It provides several examples.
+    * Once you're familiar with the criteria, copy [template-word-1.0.md](https://raw.githubusercontent.com/civicrm/civicrm-dev-docs/master/docs/standards/review/template-word-1.0.md).
+It's a bit shorter and quicker.

 ## Common standards